MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/emea-gbr-mtd-vat-integration.md

 - **User ID** – The name that is used to access HMRC while an authorization code is being requested.
 - **Password** – The password that is used to access HMRC while an authorization code is being requested

-To work with MTD for VAT, VAT registration number of your Legal entity must be defined in the [Registration IDs](https://docs.microsoft.com/en-us/dynamics365/unified-operations/financials/localizations/emea-registration-ids) of the legal entity.
+To work with MTD for VAT, the VAT registration number of your legal entity must be defined in the registration ID.
+For more information, see [Registration IDs](emea-registration-ids.md).

-1. Create a [Registration type](https://docs.microsoft.com/en-us/dynamics365/unified-operations/financials/localizations/emea-registration-ids#registration-type-creation) which you are going to use for VAT registration numbers.
+1. Create a registration type that you will use for VAT registration numbers.
+For more information, see [Registration type](emea-registration-ids#registration-type-creation.md).
-2. Associate created Registration type with “**VAT ID**” [Registration category](https://docs.microsoft.com/en-us/dynamics365/unified-operations/financials/localizations/emea-registration-ids#supported-registration-categories).
+2. Associate the registration type with a **VAT ID**.
+For more information, see [Registration category](emea-registration-ids.md#supported-registration-categories).
-3. Open **Organization administration** > **Global Address Book** > **Legal entities** and click **Registration ID** on the Action pane.
+3. Go to **Organization administration** \> **Global Address Book** \> **Legal entities**, and on the Action Pane, select **Registration ID**.
-4. Define VAT registration number as a Registration ID of type which is associated with “**VAT ID**” Registration category:
+4. Define the VAT registration number as a **Registration ID** which is associated with the **VAT ID**” registration category.

 ![Sales tax inquiry](media/reg-ids-setup.png)